 Ximene Trencavel – 3rd February 1355

 Winter’s icy blast whistled and howled across the Northern Pyrenees.
-Before the last flake of snow had fluttered gently to ground, the golden eagle rose from her eyrie on top of Rocher de Batail, the improbable pillar of limestone towering above the upper reaches of the Ariège River.
+Before the last flake of snow had fluttered gently to the ground, the golden eagle rose from her eyrie on top of Rocher de Batail, the improbable pillar of limestone towering above the upper reaches of the Ariège River.

 The eagle assessed the direction of the wind and lifted her wings.
 In a split second, she was airborne.
 She drifted north with the river, away from winter, towards spring.
 As she hunted for food and for a mate, a burst of sunshine produced thermals in the valley.
 She was free to idle away a portion of the day soaring effortlessly above and around the Chateau de Foix.